muratk5n/thirdwave/en/README.md

 ---

-Let's phase out grids, power can be generated near end-points as needed.

----

 They will be generating power from fuel-cells.
-Great.

 H2 Central: "A Norwegian consortium comprised of four local players, PSW Power & Automation, Westgass Hydrogen, CCB and H2 Production, has